Editorial Standards

 Continuing education, the rules that matter

-You must complete 72 hours of CE in each three‑year cycle, with a minimum of 16 hours each year and at least 2 Ethics hours each year.
+You must complete 72 hours of CE in each three‑year cycle from IRS-approved providers (per Form 8554 instructions).
 Courses must come from IRS‑approved CE providers, and you should keep the provider name, approval number, title, date, hours, and category for each course.
-Retain documentation for four years.
+Retain documentation for four years, but do not attach CE records to Form 8554; the IRS will request them only if it needs them.

 First renewal prorating